Pula Arena — Roman Amphitheatre

 From Roman colony to modern Istrian hub

-Pula's history dates back over 3,000 years, but it flourished during Roman times when it became an important colony.
-Many of the city's most impressive landmarks — including the amphitheatre, temples, and city gates — originate from this period and remain exceptionally well preserved.
+Pula's history reaches back more than 3,000 years, but the city flourished during Roman times when it became an important colony.
+Many of its most impressive landmarks — the amphitheatre, temples and city gates — originate from this period and remain exceptionally well preserved.

-Over the centuries, Pula came under Venetian, Austro-Hungarian, Italian, and Yugoslav rule, each leaving architectural and cultural influences.
+Over the centuries, Pula came under Venetian, Austro-Hungarian, Italian and Yugoslav rule, each leaving architectural and cultural traces.
 During the Austro-Hungarian era, Pula developed into a major naval port, shaping its urban layout and multicultural character.

-Today, Pula stands as a vibrant coastal city where history and everyday life coexist seamlessly.
+Today, Pula is a coastal city where history and everyday life coexist seamlessly.

 Roman Era